angular/angular/aio/content/guide/glossary.md

 ## dynamic component loading

-A technique for adding a component to the DOM at run time.
+A technique for adding a component to the DOM at runtime.
 Requires that you exclude the component from compilation and then connect it to Angular's change-detection and event-handling framework when you add it to the DOM.

 See also [custom element](guide/glossary#custom-element), which provides an easier path with the same result.